valmeylan/bayesiancomputation/README.md

-MATH-435 Bayesian computation, lectured by Prof. Dehaene, is an EPFL graduate course.
+MATH-435 Bayesian computation is an EPFL graduate course, lectured by Prof. Dehaene.

 This course aims at giving a broad overview of Bayesian inference, highlighting how the basic Bayesian paradigm proceeds, and the various methods that can be used to deal with the computational issues that plague it.